-16 N-6 Sampling and Analysis Procedures for Disposal Room VOC Monitoring in Filled Panels pressure grab sampling technique described in Compendium Method TO-15 (EPA, 1999).
-This
+N-6 Sampling and Analysis Procedures for Disposal Room VOC Monitoring in Filled Panels

-17 Disposal room VOC samples in filled panels will be collected using the subatmospheric

-19 method uses an evacuated passivated canister (or equivalent) that is under vacuum (0.05 mm tubing and canisters used for VOC sampling effectively seals the inner walls and prevents compounds from being retained on the surfaces of the equipment.
-By the end of each sampling period, the canisters will be near atmospheric pressure.
+- 2 Disposal room VOC samples in filled panels will be collected using the subatmospheric - 3 pressure grab sampling technique described in Compendium Method TO-15 (EPA, 1999).
+This - 4 method uses an evacuated passivated canister (or equivalent) that is under vacuum (0.05 mm - 5 Hg) to draw the air sample from the sample lines into the canister.
+The sample lines will be - 6 purged prior to sampling to ensure that a representative sample is collected.
+The passivation of - tubing and canisters used for VOC sampling effectively seals the inner walls and prevents - 8 compounds from being retained on the surfaces of the equipment.
+By the end of each sampling - 9 period, the canisters will be near atmospheric pressure. - The analytical procedures for disposal room VOC monitoring in filled panels are the same as - specified in Section N-4e.